simpleinjector/Documentation/source/PotentialSingleResponsibilityViolations.rst

             IBarService barService,
             ICoffeeMaker coffeeMaker,
             IKitchenSink kitchenSink,
+            IIceCubeProducer iceCubeProducer,
-            IIceCubeProducer iceCubeProducer) {
+            IWaterCooker waterCooker) {
         }
     }

-The **Foo** class has 7 dependencies and when it is registered in the container, it will result in the warning.
+The **Foo** class has 8 dependencies and when it is registered in the container, it will result in the warning.
 Here is an example of this warning in the watch window:

 .. image:: images/srp.png
    :alt: Debugger watch window showing the SRP violation